Contributors: (ordered alphabetically) Arthit Suriyawongkul(ADAPT Centre, Trinity College Dublin),

 go to full definition

-ai:MachineLearning: Process of optimizing model parameters through computational techniques, such that the model's behaviour reflects the data or experience
+ai:MachineLearning: Process of optimising model parameters through computational techniques, such that the model's behaviour reflects the data or experience

 go to full definition